gbmhunter/blog/content/pages/programming/build-systems-and-package-managers/a-c-c-build-system-package-manager-comparison/_index.md

 </tbody>
 </table>

 Scons is a build tool.
 The technical limitations of scons starts to make the scripts complex when it comes to local builds with multiple dependencies and local install paths.

 # Examples

 Each build system has to:

 * Compile source code into a executable
 * Link a third-party library
 * Install static library (lib file and headers) and executable onto system

-# Build Systems Not Considered